codacy-badger/chit-chatter/files/README.md

 ```JavaScript
 chat.testing()
 ```
-to check if it works(if it does it will lof 'Success!' to the console)
+to check if it works(if it does it will log 'Success!' to the console)